lochmueller/index/README.md

 All four events are available as webhooks.
 You can use the webhook functions of the core to move the indexed information to external services.

+// @todo reactions um eine externe indizierung zuzulassen.

 ### File extraction

 The file extraction is based on different third party packages.
-Please taker care to install the packages, that the content fetch process out of the files is working.
+Please take care to install the packages, that the content fetch process out of the files is working.

+// @todo suggest aufnehmen

 ## Extension based on EXT:index

 - EXT:seal - Search Engine Abstraction Layer
-- (more to come - please create an PR to extend this list)
+- (more to come - please create a PR to extend this list)

 ## Open tasks and ideas / @todo

 - Add multi language support
 - Add access group restriction support
-- Stop Indexing if there is a new configuration on one level
+- Stop Indexing if there is a new configuration on deeper levels
+- Think about bulk processing of messages
+- Rate limiter for own transport to reduce the load on the server.
+(Transport auch auf dbal selbe tabelle, dann kann der Integrator wählen)
+- Partial indexing via DataHandler und/oder Events
+  - Configuration "Deep"/"Level"
+- Loggen von Fehlern?
+- ProcessId auch in File & Page aufnehmen